Become an Effective Team Building Facilitator

 For instance, you understand how teams operate.
 Further, you know how to approach problems strategically.
 And, you thoroughly see the value of guiding teams through a continuous improvement process, like the 5 Elements of Right-Minded Teamwork.

 But science is not just knowledge.
-It is also methodology in action.
+It is also the methodology in action.

 The “science-in-action” is your ability to successfully apply Right-Minded Teamwork’s 12 Steps to design a real-world, customized, practical, team-building workshop.